 AWARD WINNER, Society for Features Journalism (SFJ) 2019 Awards, Short Features, third.
 Mike Fisher goes birding, learns how to survive in the Mexican mangroves and escapes being a lunch for large reptiles. -- Toronto Star

-AWARD WINNER, Society for Features Journalism (SFJ) 2019, Diversity in Digital Features, second.
+AWARDS WINNER, Society for Features Journalism (SFJ) 2019, Diversity in Digital Features, second; also, CASE 2020 Platinum award.
 "In a wide Rwandan field, six-year-old Jean-Claude Munyezamu kicked a soccer ball up and down, keeping it aloft with his bare foot.
 The ball was made with plastic bags, one inside the other, held with twine.
 A dirt road led to his village at the edge of the city of Kigali, where the few cars and trucks that visited churned a trail of dust.
 A few boys straggled to the field’s edge, calling him, eager to play...

 Gold Award, NATJA, photography, Arts/Culture.
 IPW Travel Writing Award, 2018, finalist, feature writing.